laneslexicon/lexicon_documentation/docs/user-guide/bookmarks.md

 + Ctrl+B,Ctrl-A will show a text entry box for single letter or longer bookmarks
 * From the context menu

+Once a single-letter bookmarks has been created, it will be added to the Bookmark menu.

 If you have jumped to a bookmark and wish to return to the previous place, enter Ctrl-B,Ctrl-R. (This only preserves a single jump from position.)